Update: Get 11 new oil-free dressings here.

-Using a standing blender (high-powered works best to smooth), puree all the ingredients (starting with 2 teaspoons of the vinegar) until very smooth.
+Using a standing blender (high-powered blender like a Blendtec works best to smooth), puree all the ingredients (starting with 2 teaspoons of the vinegar) until very smooth.
 Taste and add extra vinegar if you wish, and season with additional salt and pepper, if desired.
 For a thinner dip, add more water (plus another 2 to 3 tablespoons more, if desired, to thin out a little more for use as a salad dressing).
 Makes about 1 1/4 cups.

-Serving Suggestions: Surprise your guests with this uniquely flavored and colored dip—try serving as a centerpiece dip for crudités or with raw dipping breads.
+Healthy Salad Dressing and Sauce Suggestions: Surprise your guests with this uniquely flavored and colored dip—try serving as a centerpiece dip for crudités or with raw dipping breads.
 Also try tossing it into a salad, for a more substantial lunch salad.

 2. Raw-nch Dressing!